 Using venture debt to fund user acquisition

-Some venture-backed companies consider venture debt as a way of funding their UA, but having spoken to multiple founders and CFOs, this does not always work out as expected due to the inherent unpredictability of the UA landscape and a mismatch in cashflow timeframes.
+Some venture-backed companies consider venture debt to fund UA, but having spoken to multiple founders and CFOs, this does not always work out as expected due to the inherent unpredictability of the UA landscape and a mismatch in cashflow timeframes.

 For example, if you raise a $2 million venture debt investment, it is impossible for you to spend it in one go.
-It will be spent over a matter of weeks and more likely months, in order not to send your short term UA costs sky high.
+It will be spent over a matter of weeks, more likely months, in order not to send your short term UA costs sky high.

 CFOs should be aiming to minimize cash drag - paying interest on debt financing that is sitting around in their bank accounts without being deployed doing anything useful for the company.